Axel-Coud/Spoteezer/README.md

 **Jsonwebtoken and Bcrypt** libraries are used for everything cryptography related

-**Multer** is used to handle file uploading via multipart/form-data encoded request bodies
+**Multer** is used to handle file uploading via multipart/form-data encoded request bodies.
+Uploaded files are actually stored locally to not bother with external services (as said earlier: study purposes)

 ### Tools & additionnal librairies
 * Visual Studio Code: Highly configurable and extendable open-sourced text editor from Microsoft